almerti/egline-server/README.md

  - Windows: db_init.bat
  - Linux: ./db_init.sh

-This script will create a Docker container with a PostgreSQL database and apply the necessary migrations.
+This script will create a Docker container with a PostgreSQL database.

 ### Manual Setup

 1. Install PostgreSQL on your system.
 2. Create a new database for the Egline server.
 3. Update the DATABASE_URL variable in the .env file to match your database connection details.

 ## Running the Server